Aider-AI/aider-install/README.md

 - Automatically installs Python 3.12 if not present
 - Uses [uv](https://docs.astral.sh/uv/) for fast, reliable Python package management
 - Zero configuration needed
+- The only packages installed to your original python environment are `uv` and the very minimal `aider-install` package.
+No other dependencies pollute your python environment.

 ## Requirements